Seaward 25 E18 Motor Cruiser

 The wheelhouse now allows 2” increased headroom over the older models.
 It is fully enclosed with two side and two aft slide opening windows and a stable type door giving plenty of fresh air.

-Entrance to the wheelhouse is from the cockpit via a stable type door arrangement.
 The steering, engine controls and main instruments are all mounted in a new ergonomic GRP console moulding.
 A chart table/stowage locker is fitted to starboard with a hanging locker beneath.
 Padded seats are fitted each side for the helmsman and navigator.
 These seats are fitted with adjustable sliders and turntables and are mounted on adjustable height pedestals.

 The helm position is on the port side and can be fitted with the optional innovative and unique sit/stand helm position.